idubrov/MinecraftMod/README.md

 ### Electrified Effect Potion
 Have you ever wanted to become a living tesla rod?
 Have you ever been surrounded by countless mobs?
 If so, the [electrified effect](docs/electrified_effect.md) is here to help!
-This effect damages you and everybody around you, but if you wear electric armour it will absorb the electricity that damages you.
+This effect damages you and everybody around you, but if you wear electric armor it will absorb the electricity that damages you.

-### Rice
+### Household Items
-Sushi!
-Rice pudding!
-Mats!
-All of these can be made with the rice plant!
-A major food source, kind of annoying to grow, rice is essential for any self-respecting foodie!
+[TBD] Lamp

 ## About the Author